 * We are beholden to Fiji.
 We cooperate closely with Fiji’s government and local communities and stakeholders, and generally strive to make a contribution to enhancing the country’s international reputation and prosperity, and that of its people.
 With the exception of the directors, all of our staff are Fijians who partake directly in our success via a generous bonus scheme.
 All of our earnings accrue and are taxed in Fiji, meaning that we do not operate offshore booking offices and do not dodge taxes by circling our cash flow via shell companies in tax heavens.

-* Safety is our main concern and our safety record is pristine.
+* Safety is our main concern.
 Whilst always striving to provide a memorable and highly enjoyable experience, we observe stringent safety guidelines comprising regular maintenance, upgrades and surveys of all of our infrastructure, highly trained staff, exhaustive dive briefings, special Shark diving procedures, high staff to client ratio, non decompression diving and comprehensive emergency equipment and protocols.

 * We provide for excellent and exclusive service.
 BAD is a high end operator and we pride ourselves in being highly professional and mindful of the needs and comfort of our clients.
 Specifically, we limit the number of customers on our boats and you will never experience any dive where divers from other operations will join in and spoil your exclusive experience.